Iago

 Must help my heinous plan occur as well.

 Two things are remarkable about this soliloquy.
-The first is the casualness — Iago has just decided to destroy his commander's marriage by suggesting, falsely, that Cassio is sleeping with Desdemona, and he announces this in the same register he uses to describe milking Roderigo for cash.
+The first is the casualness – Iago has just decided to destroy his commander's marriage by suggesting, falsely, that Cassio is sleeping with Desdemona, and he announces this in the same register he uses to describe milking Roderigo for cash.
 The second is the multiplicity of motives.
-Within twenty lines, Iago names: he hates the Moor; he suspects Othello of sleeping with Emilia; he wants Cassio's job.
+Within twenty lines, Iago names three: he hates the Moor; he suspects Othello of sleeping with Emilia; he wants Cassio's job.
 None of these reasons fits the other.
 None of them, on its own, is sufficient to justify what he is about to do.
-Coleridge, reading this passage in his marginalia in 1812, named the pattern more exactly than anyone has since: this is "the motive-hunting of motiveless malignity."
-Iago's reasons are not the cause of his action.
-They are the running commentary of a man who has already decided.
+The reasons are not the cause of the action; they are the running commentary of a man who has already decided.

 The Public Performance